Trademark registration is the surest way to protect your service, product or brand as you start your business in Ghana.

-In Ghana, the official fee for filing of trademark application is US$510 or its Cedi Equivalent.
+In Ghana, the official fee for the filing of a trademark application is US$615 or its Cedi Equivalent.
 The breakdown of the fee is stated below;

-Who is eligible to register trademark in Ghana?
+Who is eligible to register a trademark in Ghana?

 Trademark registration in Ghana is not exclusively for Ghanaians.
 In other words, both Ghanaians and Foreigners are eligible to register trademarks.
-However, Non-resident foreigners (individual or corporate body) will require a resident legal practitioner practicing in Ghana to file the trademark application on their behalf.
-In this instance, the non-resident foreigner will be required to issue a notarised Power of Attorney to the legal officer to enable him/her file the trademark application.
+However, Non-resident foreigners (individuals or corporate bodies) will require a resident legal practitioner practising in Ghana to file the trademark application on their behalf.
+In this instance, the non-resident foreigner will be required to issue a notarized Power of Attorney to the legal officer to enable him/her to file the trademark application.
 Both Ghanaians and Foreigners pay the same cost of registration.